Skip to content

 Tokenomics

 The Dusk protocol utilizes the DUSK token both as an incentive for consensus participation and as its primary native currency.
-DUSK is currently represented as an ERC-20 or BEP-20 token.
-Upon the mainnet launch, users will be able to migrate their tokens to native DUSK via a burner contract.
+DUSK is currently represented as an ERC20 or BEP20 token.
+Since mainnet is now live, users are able to migrate tokens to native DUSK via a burner contract.

 This page provides an in-depth overview of the DUSK token’s metrics, utility, allocation, emission schedule, rewards, as well as insights from the Economic Protocol Design report.